forestagostinelli/DeepCubeA/README.md

 These improvements often come at the expense of time.

-# Using DeepCubeA to Solve Your Own Problem
+# Using DeepCubeA to Solve New Problems
 Create your own environment by implementing the abstract methods in `environments/environment_abstract.py` See the implementations in `environments/` for examples.